trev4ev/PandaBot/README.md

 `/help` - see a list of all commands

-`/#rekt` - use immdiately after a sick burn is delivered
+`/#rekt` - use immediately after a sick burn is delivered